abderelmalki-jpg/ch7AL/functions/README.md

-# Firebase Functions for Hanout Price
+# Firebase Functions for CH7AL

-This directory contains the backend logic for the Hanout Price application, running on Firebase Cloud Functions.
+This directory contains the backend logic for the CH7AL application, running on Firebase Cloud Functions.

 ## Environment Configuration